China should probe foreign luxury carmakers over prices - Xinhua

 He added that opinions voiced in the Xinhua article might be partly driven by the fact that some domestic automakers are envious of the profits earned by foreign luxury brands.

-Earlier this month top western milk formula makers Nestle SA NESN.VX, Danone (DANO.PA), Mead Johnson Nutrition Co (MJN.N) and Abbott Laboratories (ABT.N) said they were being investigated by China's top economic planning agency for possible anti-trust violations.
+Earlier this month top western milk formula makers Nestle SA , Danone, Mead Johnson Nutrition Co and Abbott Laboratories said they were being investigated by China's top economic planning agency for possible anti-trust violations.

-Chinese authorities are also probing the pricing practices at top local and international drugmakers, including units of GlaxoSmithKline and Merck (MRK.N), while a number of gold shops are also being investigated for price fixing.
+Chinese authorities are also probing the pricing practices at top local and international drugmakers, including units of GlaxoSmithKline and Merck, while a number of gold shops are also being investigated for price fixing.